Prof David Denison - personal details

 - 2006 Institut du Monde anglophone, Paris 3, Sorbonne Nouvelle (Visiting Professor, and associate member of Groupe de Recherches en Linguistique Anglaise SESYLIA).

 - 1998 Dpto.
 Filoloxía Inglesa e Alemana, University of Santiago de Compostela (Visiting Professor).

 - 1992 Department of English, University of British Columbia (Visiting Professor).

 - 1985-86 Engels Seminarium, University of Amsterdam (Gastdocent).

-I have been heavily involved in editing, particularly for many years as an editor of English Language and Linguistics, which has become one of the leading journals in its field.
+I was for many years an editor of English Language and Linguistics, which has become one of the leading journals in its field.
 It subsequently entered into a close relationship with the International Society for the Linguistics of English (ISLE).

 - 1995-2010 Founding editor (with Bas Aarts and †Richard Hogg) of English Language and Linguistics.